 In another endeavor to boost engagement, Unilever hopes to launch a pilot programme in conjunction with The Energy Project – an organisation that trains companies such as Google

-and Microsoft how to maintain high levels of employee performance by encouraging health
+and Microsoft how to maintain high levels of employee performance by encouraging healthy energy management practices.

 This article was adapted from Global perspective, local expertise.
 To read more, click here.